openjdk/guide/src/guide/jbs-jdk-bug-system.md

 </tr>
 <tr>
     <td class="dictionary">[Task]{.jbs-field}</td>
     <td class="dictionary"> Tasks are used to track work that is not expected to result in a change in any code repository.
-They are used to track non-repo changes or related activities such as a new JBS version number, a build request, an update to a document etc.</td>
+They are used related activities such as a new JBS version number, a build request, an update to a document etc.</td>
 </tr>
 </table>
 Notes:

-* If you suspect that the issue is a vulnerability, **don't file a JBS issue**, instead send your report to [vuln-report@openjdk.org](mailto:vuln-report@openjdk.org), also use this alias if you find an existing report which may be a vulnerability.
-Please do *not* report or discuss potential vulnerabilities on any open lists or other public channels - see [OpenJDK Vulnerabilities](https://openjdk.org/groups/vulnerability/report) for more information.
+* If you suspect that the issue is a vulnerability, **don't file a JBS issue**, instead send your report to [vuln-report@openjdk.org](mailto:vuln-report@openjdk.org).
+Also use this alias if you find an existing report which may be a vulnerability - please do *not* report or discuss potential vulnerabilities on any open lists or other public channels - see [OpenJDK Vulnerabilities](https://openjdk.org/groups/vulnerability/report) for more information.
-* a [Bug]{.jbs} or [Enhancement]{.jbs-field} should only be used if the work is expected to result in a change in a code repository.
+* A [Bug]{.jbs} or [Enhancement]{.jbs-field} should only be used if the work is expected to result in a change in a code repository.
 A [Bug]{.jbs-field} or [Enhancement]{.jbs-field} with resolution Fixed is required to have a corresponding changeset in one of the OpenJDK repositories.

 <br>
 A few things to keep in mind when filing an issue: